Educational, cognitive, and neuropsychological assessment

-Child Cognitive Assessment – Testing for ADHD, Dyslexia, Autism and more
+Child Cognitive Assessment in Melbourne – Testing for ADHD, Dyslexia and more

 Our assessments are fun, interactive and engaging for children and teenagers.
 They provide insight into your child’s strengths and challenges and give recommendations for school and home.
-Cognitive assessments form part of an assessment for Autism Spectrum Disorder ASD.
+A cognitive assessment forms part of an assessment for Autism Spectrum Disorder ASD.
 Assessments also help to identify Dyslexia and other reading and writing disorders, ADHD, and memory difficulties.
 We can also help work out whether anxiety is playing a role in your child’s learning.

 Clinical Neuropsychologists help you to understand the relationship between your child’s brain development, thinking skills and behaviour.
 Our assessments identify cognitive strengths and difficulties to assist with learning, social skills and developing study and vocational pathways.